 There are multiple types of Olet fittings available that are being frequently used for tapping connections from the run pipes.
 Types of Olets fittings frequently used are:

-- Sockolet: These Olet fittings give a Socket weld branch connection from the run pipe. this manufactured in 3000#, 6000#, and 9000# pressure rating.
+- Sockolet: These Olet fittings is reinforced branch fitting socket weld branch connection from the run pipe. this manufactured in 3000#, 6000#, and 9000# pressure rating.

 - Weldolet: The most commonly used olet fitting that gives a butt-weld branch connection from the run pipe.
 The ends of this lot fitting are pre-beveled for taking butt weld connection.

-- Thredolet: As the name specified this olet fitting is being used where a threaded branch outlet required.
+- Thredolet: As the name specified this reinforced fitting threaded olet connection is being used where a threaded branch outlet required.

 - Laterolet: This specially designed olet fits to take 45-degree branch outlet.